serebrov/serebrov.github.io-hugo/content/posts/2020-08-15-oculus-quest-for-work.md

 - Headset weight, at least for me, this is not a big concern, I was worried it would be too heavy, but in fact, I was able to have the headset on for quite a long time without any problem.

 And notes about ImmersedVR:
-- It looks better in 1440x900 resolution (on Mac: "scaled" display mode, "lager text" option).
+- It looks better in 1440x900 resolution (on Mac: "scaled" display mode, "larger text" option).
 - Different virtual environments are good, although I ended up using "void" where everything is just dark around you.
 - Immersed settings can be invoked with stick click, this is also useful to check the headset battery level, there's an indicator at the bottom bar.
 - The laptop screen sometimes goes dark after exiting immersed VR, increase/decrease brightness to fix it (fn + F1/F2 on Mac).